abstractfactory/rfc/spec1.md

 # Change Process

-These RFC documents are Open-source and collaborative.
-To find out how you can contribute, see the [Consensus-Oriented Specification System (COSS)](http://www.digistan.org/spec:1/COSS).
+This document is governed by the [Consensus-Oriented Specification System](http://www.digistan.org/spec:1/COSS) (COSS).